ncmoliver/ai-case-study/README.md

 I believe this product would benefit the company because of the impact it would make on the player.
 The game of basketball is played so fast that it counters how you can give instruction in certain moments.
 Without putting the player back into that exact moment, it takes a lot of time and alternate methods which replicates the concept but not the exact moment.
 A visual representation would be next level in player develpment.
 This has the potential to provide an excct replication of the metrics of specfic players of all sizes, offensively and defensively, training the model on fundamental angles, lines, lanes and movements.

 **What technologies would this additional product or service utilize?**
+* VR Glasses
-* VR Glasses:The VR glasses connects to the updated anchor to also locate the player and the metrics of the court to create the virtual environment.
+The VR glasses connects to the updated anchor to also locate the player and the metrics of the court to create the virtual environment.
 The VR glasses allows for players to see and interact with the training software-- training courses, figures, cones, drill directions, corrections, drill type, etc.
 * VR Software
 The software is designed to control the features within the virtual environment (the anchor) and individual features within the VR glasses, to create a game like training environment for players to develop their skills in every facet of the game.
 * Basketball, Wearable, and Anchor Software Update: